 Credit Transfer Procedures

 If you go abroad on a program sponsored by an accredited American college, or if you enroll at an overseas university which issues an American-style transcript, credit is transferred as from any American college.
-The institution simply sends a transcript to the Center for Study Abroad, and a study abroad adviser evaluates the transcript and applies the credits toward your University of Rochester record, as appropriate.
+The institution simply sends a transcript to the Center for Education Abroad, and a study abroad adviser evaluates the transcript and applies the credits toward your University of Rochester record, as appropriate.
 This process usually takes two to four months after you finish your studies overseas, so do not expect your credits to appear instantly on your transcript.

 Credits may be transferred for elective and for major credit.
-Course Approval Forms for this purpose are available at the Center for Study Abroad and at the Center for Academic Support.
+Course Approval Forms for this purpose are available at the Center for Education Abroad and at the Center for Academic Support.
 You may transfer courses toward Clusters if you go on a UR-sponsored study abroad program.
 Consult with the authorized faculty member in the relevant department.

 Credit for Language Courses

 The Department of Modern Languages and Cultures will NOT grant credit to students who enroll in a class (in particular a language/grammar class) that is at the same or a lower level as a class they have taken before their semester abroad.
-For example, if a student has taken an intermediate language course at the U of R, they may not receive credit for taking a basic or beginning language or the same intermediate class abroad.
+For example, if a student has taken an intermediate language course at the UR, they may not receive credit for taking a basic or beginning language or the same intermediate class abroad.
 In addition, courses that duplicate the literature or film or culture content of MLC courses taken before study abroad will not be granted credit.

 In order to avoid credit transfer confusion or problems it is imperative that each student consult with the appropriate adviser in MLC before departure and registration.

-Bring or send an official catalogue description of each course to the Center for Study Abroad, preferably before you leave for your semester abroad.
+Bring or send an official catalogue description of each course to the Center for Education Abroad, preferably before you leave for your semester abroad.
 Courses that are comparable to those offered at the University of Rochester will be approved for elective credit.
 An example of an approved course is "REL/AAS 241 African Religions: An Introduction" (from Syracuse University's program in Strasbourg, France).
 An example of a course not approved is "Viticulture" (from the IES program at the University of Melbourne, Australia).
 In some cases, you may be asked to submit the description to a faculty member for approval.
 All foreign language courses need approval from the Department of Modern Languages and Cultures or the Department of Religion and Classics.

 Major and Minor Credit